For People Who Get Bored Easily: “Work Hard Every Other Day” for Better Health Management

 During my time at the company, my work hours were officially from 10 AM to 6 PM.
 However, if I worked past 8 PM, I was allowed to order dinner on the company’s budget.
 This created a dilemma: should I leave early to cook at home, which was healthier, or stay late and enjoy a free meal?
 I decided to alternate between the two and found that this pattern of “work hard every other day” greatly improved my energy and mood.

-Another factor was the company’s policy that if you worked past the last train, you could take a taxi home.
+Another factor was the company’s policy that if I worked past the last train, I could take a taxi home.
 While working late could be exhausting, taking a taxi home made it easier.
 This left me with three distinct options: going home at 6 PM, staying until 8 PM, or working until midnight.
 This decision-making process naturally led to the rhythm of alternating between intensive workdays and lighter days.

 The Benefits of This Rhythm